🧘 Curs nou de Abheda Yoga

 *According to the spiritual vision of Grand Master Padma-Sambhava, the foundations of spiritual preparation are the following:

-Learn the compassion of the unenmitated, like sunlight.
+Learn compassion without enmity, like sunlight.

 Learn to keep your spiritual covenant, like the purity of a crystal.